zepam/Glossary/README.md

 **Neural network**: Is a computational model that mimics how the human brain works, using layers of connected nodes (or neurons) to learn from data and perform tasks like recognizing patterns and making predictions.

 **Contrastive Learning**: A deep learning technique where similar patterns detected in the data are pushed close together in a representation space, while dissimilar patterns are pushed far apart.

+**Activation Function**: A user-implemented function that provides a nonlinear learning aspect of an algorithm between inputs and outputs.